In this guide, we walk you through the steps to set up and run WireGuard on a router.

 In order to make everything start properly, restart the router.
 Some settings require you to restart the WGInterface in order for the changes to be applied.
 Sometimes you need to restart the router more than once!

 Adding a watchdog will ensure that the router restarts if anything stops working.
-Note: Complete this step only after you have confirmed that the router is working properly.

 Use SSH to log in to the router and add the file wg-watchdog.sh (provided below) in /root.